Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Numerical Experiments

 In all the simulations, we plot two types of errors for the three algorithms presented in Section~\ref{sec: discretization procedure}.
-The first is the strong error which is measured against the continuous DLRA.
-Since a closed-form of the continuous DLRA solution is not available, we approximate it using a DLR Projector Splitting for SDEs on a finer time mesh, with the same number of particles as the numerical surrogate being tested.
-The choice of computing the reference DLRA via the DLR Projector Splitting for SDEs has been made due to the fact that we only manage to prove the convergence of this algorithm to the continuous DLRA with respect to both time discretization (see Theorem~\ref{thm: convergence of Stoch DLR Proj}) and stochastic discretization via Monte Carlo method (see \cite{kazashi2025dynamicalpartII} for more details).
-For the sake of notation, in the caption of the figures of this section sometimes we will denote the continuous DLRA as $DLR$, whereas $DLR_{n}$ will denote any of its numerical discretizations.
+The first is the strong error which is measured against the continuous DLRA defined by \eqref{DLR-conditions}.
+Since a closed-form of the continuous DLRA solution is not available, we approximate it using a DLR PS SDE on a very finer time grid, with the same number of particles as the numerical surrogate being tested.
+The reference DLRA is computed using the DLR PS SDE, as this is the only algorithm for which we have been able to prove convergence to the continuous DLRA with respect to the time discretization without any dependence on the smallest singular value of the Gramian (see Theorem~\ref{thm: convergence of Stoch DLR Proj}), as well as with respect to the stochastic discretization via Monte Carlo sampling (see \cite{kazashi2025dynamicalpartII} for more details).
+For the sake of notation, in the caption of the figures of this section sometimes we will denote the continuous DLRA as $DLR$, whereas $DLR_{n}$ will denote any of the proposed time discretization schemes.
+Furthermore, we highlight the fact that if the model error vanishes (i.e.\ the exact solution is low rank), then Algorithms \ref{alg: Stoch DLR Proj algorithm} and \ref{alg: Eva Proj Splitt SDE algorithm} coincide.
+Otherwise, we might observe that the error between the numerical solution of Algorithm \ref{alg: Eva Proj Splitt SDE algorithm} and the $DLR$ saturates, as $\Delta t \to 0$ since Algorithm \ref{alg: Eva Proj Splitt SDE algorithm} effectively approximates the alternative DLRA formulation \eqref{eq: DO cao-lu}.

 The second type of error is also a strong error, but measured against the true solution $X^{\mathrm{true}}$ of the SDE under study.
-In all the simulations, we compute it using a standard Euler-Maruyama method \cite{kloeden1992stochastic} with the same number of time steps and paths used to computed the reference ``continuous" DLR.
-We will refer to $L^2-\sup_{t \in [0,T]}$ as the following error between the two processes $X,X^{\mathrm{true}}$
+In all the simulations, we approximate the exact solution using a standard Euler-Maruyama method \cite{kloeden1992stochastic} with the same number of time steps and paths used to compute the reference ``continuous" DLR.
+We will refer to $L^2-\sup_{t \in [0,T]}$ as the following error between the two processes $X$, the continuous DLRA, and $X^{\mathrm{true}}$, the true solution,

 whereas the relative (rel.) $L^2-\sup_{t \in [0,T]}$ error will indicate